 In a multiple tranche series, the expected principal payment dates and the legal maturity dates of the tranches of senior and subordinated notes of that series likely will be different.
 As such, certain tranches of subordinated notes may have expected principal payment dates and legal maturity dates earlier than some or all of the tranches of senior notes of that series.
-However, a tranche of subordinated notes will not be repaid before its legal maturity date unless, after payment of that tranche of of senior notes will not be issued unless, after issuance, there are enough outstanding subordinated notes to provide the required subordinated amount for that tranche of senior notes.
+However, a tranche of subordinated notes will not be repaid before its legal maturity date unless, after payment of that tranche of subordinated notes, the remaining subordinated notes provide the required enhancement for the senior notes.
+In addition, a tranche of senior notes will not be issued unless, tranche of senior notes.
 See "The Notes-Required Subordinated Amount and Usage" and "-Issuances of New Series, Classes and Tranches of Notes."